The Problems with Discussing

 When one can know something about the individual, it's nice to have that information when considering their work, which is not created in a vacuum.
 And when one doesn't have the slimmest of info, simple critical thinking can sometimes evaluate attitudes and values.
 But, often enough, the book, the novel, the music is viewed as a creation semi-distinct from the artist, and so a small paragraph suffices on the creator's history, and if there only happens to be a name and a date then that is sufficient.
 And, still?
 The public likes to have content as well as the personality that created it--even way back, and they had trouble with multiple authors.
 Thus, Moses.
 Let's have one original source who is also a personality.
 Then again, they will accept content as a stand-alone.
 It's complex.

-A lot of authors and artists that have been studied in schools have been dead people and many times all that you would know about them was a paragraph, and if they were people who did bad things, well, they lived a while back, they were dead, and it was the content that mattered.
-Those things studied used to be almost always by dead men, because we were told women didn't possess genius, and if they had talent ti was middling.
+From childhood on, we read and study dead people and many times all that you will know about them is a paragraph, and if they were people who did bad things, well, they lived a while back, they were dead, and it was the content that mattered.
+Those things studied in school used to be almost always by dead men, because we were told women didn't possess genius, and if women did have talent it was middling.
 In other words, women were for sex and having children and cleaning house and cooking and sometimes they were secretaries before they married.
 As for 20th century literature, everyone loved and excused a bad boy with a big personality, is the best way to put it.
 Genius and bad boy and big personality were kind of expected, and who cared if they were misogynistic and beat up "their women" and stabbed them, like Norman Mailer did.
 What mattered was the genius, and the world needed what the genius produced.
 The woman stabbed by the genius was likely to be grasped as a meaningless, powerless, not-even-side-character dragging the genius down with the threat of the offending genius possibly getting into trouble and the world thus being denied the genius' genius.
 It's complex.

 Often enough, the person (often a woman) who was wronged by the often male genius was discounted as crazy.
 The genius could be crazy but he was crazy in the ways expected or at least excused a genius.
 The person wronged by the genius was just plain crazy and a troublemaker who was a threat to the world because they had threatened the output of the genius.
 Norman Mailer stabbed his wife in 1960 and she was discounted as crazy.